Understanding Projectile Motion with Derivations

 Figure 2

-Step-3 : Applying perpendicular axis theorem
+Applying the perpendicular axis theorem,

-Question : Find the moment of inertia Ip for the uniform disc of mass M and radius R
+Question: Find the moment of inertia Ip for the uniform disc of mass M and radius R

 Parallel Axis Theorem (in detail)